-PSUs vest subject to the achievement of relative total shareholder return as measured against a peer group of companies and absolute compounded annual growth in stock price during each performance period.
-The actual number of shares of common stock issued will range from 0 to 206,000 depending upon performance.
-The performance periods are January 1, 2022 through December 31, 2024, and January 1, 2023 through December 31, 2025 and 47,983 and 55,017 PSUs are scheduled to vest at the end of each performance period, respectively.
+The earning of the PSU awards is contingent upon meeting performance hurdles based on relative total shareholder return, as measured against a peer group of companies, and the absolute compounded annual growth in stock price during each performance period.
+The actual number of PSUs earned will range from 0% to 200% depending on the performance levels achieved.
+PSUs are scheduled to vest at the end of each performance period.

-The fair value of PSUs is determined using a Monte Carlo simulation for our future stock price and the corresponding peer group.
+The fair value of PSUs is determined using a Monte Carlo simulation for our future stock price and the future stock price of a corresponding peer group.
 The grant date fair value is an equally weight value comprised of (i) total shareholder return of the Company and a peer group of companies ("rTSR"); and (ii) the Company's absolute compound annual growth rate ("CAGR").
 To derive the value of rTSR, the Company uses a stochastic stock price simulation model using Geometric Brownian Motion ("GBM") to model the future stock prices of the Company and the peer group companies.
 The key inputs to the GBM model include the standard deviation of the movement of the share price, also expressed as stock price volatility.
 Historical volatility is analyzed for the Company and peer group companies based on publicly traded shares of common stock.
 The model also assists in deriving a value of the Company's CAGR which is then subjected to the vesting percentages according to the terms of the PSU agreements.
 The key inputs to calculate CAGR are the ending stock price, initial stock price and vesting period.
 The GBM simulates the ending stock price that is used in the CAGR model to determine the grant date fair value.

-Using the above methodology, grant date fair values of \$24.00 and \$11.23 were used for PSUs with performance periods ending December 31, 2024 and 2025, respectively.
+Using the above methodology, grant date fair values of \$11.23 and \$17.30 were used for PSUs with performance periods ending December 31, 2025 and 2026, respectively.
 PSUs are subject to restrictions on transfer and may be subject to a risk of forfeiture if the award recipient ceases to be an employee of the Company prior to vesting of the award.

-Each PSU represents the right to receive one share of common stock upon vesting.
-Upon vesting each PSU is also entitled to receive an accumulated dividend payment equal to the dividend paid on each share of common stock during the performance period.
+Each PSU represents the right to receive one share of common stock upon issuance.
+Upon issuance each PSU is also entitled to receive an accumulated dividend payment equal to the dividend paid on each share of common stock during the performance period.
 If PSUs do not meet the performance hurdles and are cancelled, no dividends are paid on the cancelled units.
-During the years ended December 31, 2023 and 2022, no PSUs vested and therefore the Company did not pay any dividends.
-Unearned dividends on unvested PSUs as of December 31, 2023 and 2022 were \$245,680 and \$116,972, respectively.
+During the year ended December 31, 2024, 42,548 PSUs were scheduled to be issued in 2025 as a result of meeting the performance hurdles for the performance period ending December 31, 2024.
+During the year ended December 31, 2023, the performance hurdles were not met and as a result no PSUs were issued for the performance period ending December 31, 2023.
+Dividends are not paid on PSUs until the shares are issued.
+The Company recorded a dividend payable for approximately \$214 thousand related to the PSUs scheduled to be issued.
+Unearned dividends on unvested PSUs as of December 31, 2024 and 2023 were \$275,993 and \$245,680, respectively.